hulloanson/hullowheel-server/README.md

 # hullowheel-server
-Server part of the HulloWheel, a virtual game wheel on Linux.
+Server part of the HulloWheel, a virtual gaming wheel on Linux.

 ## Why?
 I'm a lover of Euro Truck Simulator.
 I love overspeeding in it.
 Problems are: